-Post-hospital care the weak link in trauma systemFebruary 18th, 2013 in Other /
+Post-hospital care the weak link in trauma systemFebruary 18, 2013 in Medicine & Health / Other

 The first study to examine in detail the experience of patients in Victoria's trauma system has found that post-discharge care and poor communication were low points in an otherwise high-quality experience.

 Researchers from Monash University detailed the results of a comprehensive study of the experiences of trauma survivors in Victoria in an article published today in the Medical Journal of Australia.

 Led by Associate Professor Belinda Gabbe of the Department of Epidemiology and Preventive Medicine, the research team interviewed, between April 2011 and January 2012, 120 patients who had been treated in Victoria's trauma system between 12 and 24 months previously.